 Then there are things like Repos and Reverse-Repos.
 These are repurchase agreements where the seller pinky-promises to buy back an underlying security at a given price and a given date.
 The security could be, for example, T-bills.

 These serve as collateral against the loan essentially.
 Repo markets are frequently used by traders to borrow and lend $$$ on a short-term basis.

 Eh, that’s pretty much it.
 I mean there is obviously more to it but that’s all I can realistically cover in this basics edition.
 But you are now an expert at money market instruments, Congratulations!

 (I am not liable for any damages that may occur unless you make some $$$ from this post.
-Then please send some to my paypal :)
+Then please send some to my PayPal :)

 Stay tuned for another lesson in my Everything Finance series.
 Check out the links below to catch up!
-We’ll be talking about the principles of Stock Market next.
+We’ll be talking about the principles of the Stock Market next.